 - 1. Set up your topics to use chapter or volume autonumbers where appropriate (e.g., on the heading for a topic that will come first in a new chapter).
-For more information see the online Help. - 2.
+For more information see the Help system. - 2.
 Create your page layout(s).
 In the appropriate header or footer frames, insert a page number placeholder.
 Do not insert a chapter or volume number variable.
-For more information see the online Help.
+For more information see the Help system.